 Omar Khayam assembled his astronomical tables at the large observatory, while a Merv philosopher, Bozorghmer, invented the game of backgammon, which spread along the Silk Road routes.

 Visiting the Merv oasis

 For the others, the ruins at Merv are a visual guide to 4000 years of history, 5 civilizations and a poignant reminder of the ephemeral nature of our own society.
-The fact that, besides Sultan Sanjar, there has been no restoration like in Uzbekistan makes this the most pure of all Silk Road sights.

 At 20m high, the round adobe wall of the fortress of Erk Kala is the biggest and most impressive of the remains at Merv.
 It was built by the Achaemenids and represents the oldest of all remains.